ben-pepper-sg/Demo-Lifting/README.md

 - Weight calculation based on user's max lifts
 - Mobile-friendly responsive design
 - Class view to display current participants and weights
+- Automatic page refresh at 5 minutes before the hour and on the hour
+- Supplemental workout rotation system that changes weekly
+- Timezone-aware class scheduling and display
+- Comprehensive test coverage including auto-refresh testing

 ## Tech Stack